 If You Don’t Have a Qualifying Life Event

-If you don’t have a qualifying life event, you’ll need to wait for the next open enrollment period to purchase an individual policy.
+For the rest of 2019, if you don’t have a qualifying life event, you’ll need to wait for the next open enrollment period to purchase an individual policy.

 But that doesn’t mean the QSEHRA is useless.
 As previously mentioned, the QSEHRA can reimburse participants for a number of things outside of individual insurance premiums (for a full list, click here).